 If you are considering surgery abroad, you must do extensive research.
 Different countries have different standards of medical care.
 Selecting an ASPS Member Surgeon Abroad and a facility that has been accredited by organizations such as the Joint Commission International (JCI) can greatly reduce many of the risks associated with medical tourism.

-If a complication occurs while you are still abroad, you may be subject to medical care far different from US healthcare standards.
+If a complication occurs while you are still abroad, you may be subject to medical standards that are different than US healthcare standards.
 If a complication occurs once you’ve returned to the US, you will be far away from the surgeon who has recently performed your surgery, which can make post-operative treatment more complicated and increase medical costs.
 Either situation can be very stressful and should be considered in your decision-making process.

 Additionally, when it’s time for your flight back home, you probably won’t be fully recovered .
 This can make for a very uncomfortable experience.
 A long flight can also increase your risk of developing a pulmonary embolism and blood clots.

 Post-surgical care is an important component of the recovery process.
-Most post-surgical care such as changing dressings, removing stitches and monitoring healing can be necessary for many weeks – long after your “vacation” has ended.
-There may also be a need for additional prescriptions such as antibiotics or oral pain medication.
+Most post-surgical care, such as changing dressings, removing stitches, and monitoring healing can be necessary for many weeks – long after your “vacation” has ended.
+There may also be a need for additional prescriptions, such as oral pain medication or possibly anti-constipation medications.
 Without this essential care, you’ll need to seek additional medical care back home, which can result in significant medical-related costs.

 Medical issues can sometimes arise several years after your original procedure, so you will also need full documentation, just as a precaution.
 It is important to ensure that all medical notations can be translated so that you will have a record of treatment to give to your physician back home.